 Converting a VCF to a CSV can be done in a couple of different ways.
-For instance we can use Mircrosoft Excel and the help of a VBA script to do the conversion.
-It’s not the most straightforward way but it works.
+For instance, we can use Microsoft Excel and the help of a VBA script to do the conversion.
+It’s not the most straightforward way, but it works.

 The simplest way however is just using online converters.
-Many sites of this nature exits, however I wasn’t aware Google Contacts supported this conversion only after I used it to import my Outlook.com contacts into it.
+Many sites of this nature exist, however I wasn’t aware Google Contacts supported this conversion until I used it to import my Outlook.com contacts into it.

-Google Contacts supports both importing and exportings your accounts contacts to VCFs or CSVs.
+Google Contacts supports both importing and exporting your account’s contacts to VCFs or CSVs.
 The contacts can be exported to either Google CSV format meant for importing into Google Accounts or Outlook CSV format meant for importing into Microsoft Outlook and other applications.

-Now for this to work we only need two things:
+For this to work, we only need two things:

 - Your VCF file

 Like most other Google services, Contacts is linked to one’s Google (Gmail) account.
 So if you already have a Google account you’re good to go.